A swashbuckling play of ideas

 “Whose version of the truth is right?
 And who gets to author scientific truth?” are questions raised by the play, says Janet Sonenberg, Professor of Theater Arts, and Head of the Music and Theater Arts Section.

-These questions first began to take shape in a cross-disciplinary seminar for MIT undergraduates, team-taught by Sonenberg and Diana Henderson (Professor of Literature, and Dean for Curriculum and Faculty Support).
+These questions first began to take shape in a cross-disciplinary seminar for MIT undergraduates, team-taught by Sonenberg and Professor of Literature Diana Henderson.
 The students spent a term immersed in the culture wars (religious, political, philosophical and scientific) that raged during “the time of silence,” when the Puritan parliament shuttered all the theaters in England.

 Out of that work, students developed research briefs and dramatic writing for Adriano Shaplin, the NYC playwright who taught the students about theater, even as the students taught him about science.
 Shaplin then spent three years writing the play and staging segments of the work with actors from the Royal Shakespeare Company.

 A natural for MIT | exploring the wellsprings of experimental science